 A payment processing fee of no more than 2.3% applies to purchases by credit card or debit card.

 Booking online?
-Get your tickets posted or download them through your Ticketmaster account to print-at-home or show on your smartphone.
+Get your tickets posted, download them as print-at-home, or show on your smartphone.

 Child prices: Selected shows have special prices for children aged 15 years and under.
 Te Ata events have child prices for under 18s and under 25s.
 See specific events for details.
 All children must have a ticket, regardless of age.